sharkdeng/discourse-whitelist-html/README.md

 # discourse-whitelist-html
-A Discourse plugin that whitelists html tags such as <select>, <option>
+A Discourse plugin that whitelists html tags such as select, option, table, tr, td.